seastco/seastco.github.io/content/posts/2022-08-17-blogging-with-hugo-and-github-pages/index.md

 ## GitHub Pages
 I had a hiccup with linking my custom domain _steve_._codes_ to GitHub Pages _seastcott.github_._io_.
 In my domain’s DNS settings, I added a CNAME record with host _www.steve_._codes_ and value _seastcott.github_._io_.
 This did not work as expected.
 I fundamentally misunderstood the meaning of host and how it is different than domain.

 Host and domain are usually used together in the form _host.domain_._com_, i.e. _steve_._codes_ is the domain and _www_ is the host. _www.steve_._codes_ is technically a valid host, but that would leave us with _www.steve_._codes_._steve_._codes_.
 With _www.steve_._codes_ set as the CNAME record host, I spent hours wondering why navigating to _www.steve_._codes_ was failing with a DNS error.
-I threw in the towel thinking it was caching issue that would eventually resolve on its own (nope).
+I threw in the towel thinking it was a caching issue that would eventually resolve on its own (nope).
 I ran this problem by a friend the next day and fortunately he was able to set me straight.

 **Incorrect** (_www.steve_._codes_._steve_._codes_):
 ![Incorrect](images/incorrect.png)